waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 	* Click **Call Operation**.

-	You should see output returned at the bottom of the page.
+	You should see the returned output at the bottom of the page.

 	![alt text](images/curlResultFinancialAPI.png "API Response")